• Skip to primary navigation

 Jump to Recipe Print Recipe

-This Berbere Chicken is an easy Ethiopian food dish with juicy chicken and crispy skin.
-Topped with a sweet and spicy Berbere, honey and garlic sauce!
+This Berbere Chicken is a delicious Ethiopian inspired dish that has juicy chicken thighs with crispy skin, topped with a sweet and spicy Berbere, honey and garlic sauce.

 Chicken in metal pan with small bowl of seasoning spoon and napkin on white table.